ansys/pyoptislang/doc/source/user_guide/osl_server_usage.rst

     print(f"Project (run) status: {osl.get_osl_server().get_project_status()}")
     print(f"Full project tree: {osl.get_osl_server().get_full_project_tree()}")

-For any optiSLang server API functionality not yet directly exposed in :class:`TcpOslServer <ansys.optislang.core.tcp_osl_server.TcpOslServer>` class, the generic :mod:`TcpOslServer.send_command <ansys.optislang.core.tcp_osl_server.TcpOslServer.send_command>` method can be used.
+For any optiSLang server API capability not yet directly exposed in :class:`TcpOslServer <ansys.optislang.core.tcp_osl_server.TcpOslServer>` class, the generic :mod:`TcpOslServer.send_command <ansys.optislang.core.tcp_osl_server.TcpOslServer.send_command>` method can be used.
 It takes a generic request string, sends the request to optiSLang server and returns the corresponding response.
 As a convenience, the functions from the :ref:`server_queries <ref_osl_server_api_queries>` and